Cybelbot/cybel-discord.py/README.md

 - Admin Commands for server management with powerful moderation
 - Stay connected every time with 99% uptime
-- Custom welcome message for each user when join
+- Custom welcome message for each user when joining
-- Separate DM message upon joining server
+- Separate DM message upon joining the server
 - Utility async APIs
 - Commands for user access
-- AI enabled chatbot(only in Beta Version)
+- AI-enabled chatbot(only in Beta Version)
 - Log Everything with embed message
 - AutoMod - Delete offensive word automatically[optional]
 - Use the bot to its full potential without ever annoying anyone
+- Modern Pythonic API using async/await syntax
+- Easy to use with an object-oriented design
+- Optimised for both speed and memory
 - More Features coming soon...

 Invite **Cybel** into your server